 The large populace eyeing the June 2017 SAT finds itself left in the lurch – cheated, harmed, and much more.
 But why?
 I agree that the College Board could have gone about things more organized and rationally, but don’t emergencies always crop up?
 Don’t test takers dump the test due to personal crises?

 Yes.
-A great deal happens all the time that knocks the bottom out of plans – parents’ plans, children’s plans, students’ plans and understandable the plans of organizations such as the College Board.
+A great deal happens all the time that knocks the bottom out of plans – parents’ plans, children’s plans, students’ plans, and the plans of organizations such as the College Board.
 Be fair!
 The hullaballoo – often assuming the dimensions of an ugly tirade – can go on but must not.
-The crisis has been brought on by the irresponsible behavior of test-takers and test-prep companies seeking to gain by unlawful test-taking strategies and we must all pay the price for this tampering with a system.
+The crisis has been brought on by the irresponsible behavior of test-takers and test-prep companies seeking to gain through unlawful test-taking strategies, and we must all pay the price for this tampering with a system.

 Don’t mar the spirit of your dream to be at a great college next year.
 Think positive and be positive.
 Expend your energy on constructive planning and great studying!
-There is a way out of the June test cancellation- smart planning!
+There is a way out of the June SAT cancellation- smart planning!